gekographe/CV/README.md

 ## A bit more

 - I started a photography project using a [Gameboy Camera](https://www.instagram.com/gameboycameraman/).
-Instagram [shared](https://www.instagram.com/p/BKofrdFD4IF/) one of my picture and I'm currently exhibiting a series of these pictures in a [The Hague Photography Museum](http://www.fotomuseumdenhaag.nl/en/exhibitions/gameboycameraman), in the Netherlands.
+Instagram [shared](https://www.instagram.com/p/BKofrdFD4IF/) I'm currently exhibiting a series of these pictures in [The Hague Photography Museum](http://www.fotomuseumdenhaag.nl/en/exhibitions/gameboycameraman), in the Netherlands.

 - I craft my own boardgames.
-It's a great way to learn how to solve problems and understand how to bring a project from scratch to a full release version.
+It's a great way to learn how to solve problems and understand how to bring a project from scratch to a full-release version.